© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval field system W of Woolhampton is a scheduled monument protected by Historic England under reference 1006969.
 View the official record →

-The medieval field system west of Woolhampton is a scheduled ancient monument situated in Berkshire that represents the agricultural organisation of the medieval period.
+The medieval field system west of Woolhampton is a scheduled ancient monument representing the agricultural landscape of medieval Berkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006969.

 Medieval field system W of Woolhampton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006969.